In low- and middle-income countries, many people living with

 For more than two decades, we've been partnering to bring solutions that help people access the diabetes care they need, no matter where they live.

 The Changing Diabetes® in Children programme ensures care and life-saving insulin for children with type 1 diabetes in low- and middle-income countries.
-Working together with Roche, the International Society for Pediatric and Adolescent Diabetes (ISPAD) and the World Diabetes Foundation (WDF), we have established 177 clinics in 14 countries.
-Today, Changing Diabetes® in Children is providing medical care and insulin to nearly 20,000 children.
+Working together with Roche, the International Society for Pediatric and Adolescent Diabetes (ISPAD) and the World Diabetes Foundation (WDF), we have established 208 clinics in 14 countries.
+Today, Changing Diabetes® in Children is providing medical care and insulin to more than 25,000 children.

 In 2018, we established a